Crown Royal Cask No. 16

 You may read some of my other Whisky Reviews (click the link) if you wish to have some comparative reviews.

 My first suggestion for the Crown Royal Cask No.16 is to sip it neat at room temperature.
 I found adding ice began to mute that wonderful sweetness which I preferred.
-I did after much thought construct one cocktail which I found truly magnificent:
+I did, after much thought, construct one cocktail which I found quite nice:

 Sweet No. 16

 1/2 ounce Cointreau